 4. Consider all outcomes with scenario planning

-As we've seen in recent years, the future is incredibly uncertain.
 Scenario planning helps teams plan for the unexpected.
-By creating multiple forecasts based on different scenarios, senior management is better able to pivot their strategy to continue their forward trajectory.
+Creating multiple forecasts based on different scenarios enables senior management to pivot strategy and maintain momentum.

 Learn more: Scenario planning: Strategic forecasting for finance teams